Aliipou/Web-project/project-planning.md

 **What they're doing:** Seeing if my skills match their needs

 **Scenario:**
-1. Sarah wants to check if I have the right experience for her open position
+1. Pekka wants to check if I have the right experience for her open position
-2. She clicks on the "Skills" or "About Me" section
+2. he clicks on the "Skills" or "About Me" section
-3. She finds a visual representation of my skills grouped by category
+3. he finds a visual representation of my skills grouped by category
-4. She can see at a glance what I'm most experienced with
+4. he can see at a glance what I'm most experienced with
-5. Below that, she finds a timeline of my work history and education
+5. Below that, he finds a timeline of my work history and education
-6. She can expand each job/project to see more details about what I did
+6. he can expand each job/project to see more details about what I did
-7. She notices a button to download my full resume as a PDF
+7. he notices a button to download my full resume as a PDF
-8. She downloads it to share with her team
+8. he downloads it to share with her team

 ---